-This Clinical Reference Group (CRG) covers secure and non-secure Child and young people mental health services (CYPMH), inclusive of eating disorders (male and female) services.
+This Clinical Reference Group (CRG) covers secure and non-secure children and young people mental health, learning disability, autism and eating disorders services.

-The CRG has a robust workplan for 2019-22, providing expert clinical leadership to enable and support:
+The CRG has a robust workplan for the next two years (2023 to 2025), providing expert clinical leadership to enable and support:

 - Enabling delivery of seamless community-based care, reducing reliance in all but the most complex cases for treatment in hospital settings.

 - Increasing personalisation and technology-based approaches to care modalities.

 - improving value and reducing unwarranted variation